FK Sarajevo

 The traditional colours of the club are maroon and white, with the home kit traditionally consisting of a maroon shirt, white shorts, and maroon socks - a combination that has become one of the most iconic and recognizable in Yugoslav and Bosnian sports.
 The club’s historic nickname is the Maroon-Whites (Bosnian: Bordo-bijeli), in reference to its traditional maroon and white colours.
 Over the decades, the club has also been affectionately known as the Sarajevan Aghas (Bosnian: Age Sarajlije), a nickname that alludes both to the Ottoman-era aghas and to a well-known sevdalinka, "Vino piju nane age Sarajlije", which nostalgically evokes the city’s cultural identity.
 In recent years, another popular nickname has emerged: The Giants (Bosnian: Divovi), inspired by Benjamin Isović’s football ballad, "Mi smo divovi" (English: We Are Giants), which subsequently became the club’s official anthem.

 In addition to its domestic achievements, FK Sarajevo is widely regarded as the most significant exporter of footballing talent in Bosnia and Herzegovina.
 The club holds seven out of the ten highest player transfer fees in the history of Bosnian football, underlining its role as an incubator of talent for European leagues.
 The club’s success in the transfer market is largely attributed to its renowned youth academy, which has consistently produced top-tier talent for both domestic competitions and European clubs.

 Beyond its sporting achievements, FK Sarajevo holds a significant role in the social and cultural landscape of the capital.
-The club reflects Sarajevo’s multicultural character and has a broad support base representing diverse communities within the city and the wider region.
+The club reflects Sarajevo’s multicultural character and has a broad support base representing diverse communities within the city, country and the wider region.